 - Stable account health metrics — No engagement spike anomalies, no unusual drop in reach on subsequent posts, no account health flags.

-- Follower growth from algorithmic distribution — The most valuable outcome: reach earned through algorithmic distribution converts to follows at much higher rates than reach from purchased engagement alone.
+- Follower growth from recommendation distribution — The most valuable outcome: reach earned through recommendation distribution converts to follows at much higher rates than reach from purchased engagement alone.

 What Pacing Cannot Fix